Kunter37/pygame/README.md

 # pygame
-This repository tests some pygame features just for learning purpose
+This repository tests some pygame features just for learning purposes